Skip to main content

 InterviewApr 18, 2024

-Interview with Emma Hodgson Provisional RGD, York University
+Interview with Emma Hodgson Associate RGD

 “Emma has been a part of the Project-Based Mentorship Team since its inception back in 2022.
-She is always keen to contribute her insights, her help with the various different tasks, and has supported the initiative in a multitude of different places.
+She is always keen to contribute her insights, her help with the various different tasks and has supported the initiative in a multitude of different places.
 I look forward to collaborating with Emma on other RGD initiatives in the future.”

 How long have you been volunteering with the RGD and in what capacity?